mapbox/sumo/readme.md

 ### search

-Perform a search limited to less that 100 results.
+Perform a search limited to less than 100 results.
 This will return both raw messages and aggregate records where applicable.
 Credentials can be provided explicitly, or read from environment variables:
 `SUMO_LOGIC_ACCESS_ID` and `SUMO_LOGIC_ACCESS_KEY`.